kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 **Computationally**, spectral methods are $O(k^3 + n)$ in the _number of items_ $k$ and the _number of matchups_ $n$, requiring $O(k^2)$ observations.
 That the computation grows with the number of items, not with the number of votes, makes this technique shine in settings where many votes are cast on a small number of items, i.e. $k << n$.

-Ultiamtely, Bradley-Terry and spectral methods are more similar than they are different: they answer similar questions and produce similar results on similar data -- but there are subtle differences in how they operate.
+Ultimately, Bradley-Terry and spectral methods are more similar than they are different: they answer similar questions and produce similar results on similar data -- but there are subtle differences in how they operate.
 Perhaps the most important is that spectral methods model relationships _globally_, enabling them to infer transitive relationships not explicitly observed -- if A beats B, and B beats C, then the spectral method can infer that A would likely beat C.
 This propagation of signal creates more complex interactions, but also allows these methods to produce better results with less data.
 Spectral methods are also robust against cycles and other intransitive relationships, for which they produce ties, not contradictions.